Metabolic Syndrome

 MN - Heart

-Amir Lerman is a Cardiologist in Rochester, Minnesota.
+Amir Lerman is a Cardiologist practicing medicine in Rochester, Minnesota.
 Dr. Lerman is rated as an Elite provider by MediFind in the treatment of Metabolic Syndrome.
-His top areas of expertise are Coronary Heart Disease, Angina, Metabolic Syndrome, Percutaneous Coronary Intervention (PCI), and Carotid Artery Surgery.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Coronary Heart Disease, Angina, Metabolic Syndrome, Percutaneous Coronary Intervention (PCI), and Carotid Artery Surgery.

 People with metabolic syndrome have an increased long-term risk of developing heart disease, type 2 diabetes, stroke, kidney disease, and poor blood supply to the legs.